Date of last revision: 14 January 2021

 We take all reasonable steps to keep your data safe and secure and to ensure the data is accessed only by those who have a legitimate interest to do so.
 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to us.
 Any transmission is at your own risk.
 Once we have received your personal data, we will use strict procedures and security features to try to prevent unauthorised access.

-Please contact us using the details in section 1 of this notice if you would like more information about this.
+Please contact us using the details in section 1 of this policy if you would like more information about this.

 We do not knowingly collect personal information from children under the age of 13 or equivalent minimum age depending on jurisdiction.
 If we become aware that we have inadvertently received such personal information from a child under the age of 13 or equivalent minimum age depending on jurisdiction, we will delete such information from our records.